What’s your situation?

 Applying for a certificate of Dutch nationality

-Instead of renewing your passport, you can also apply for a certificate of Dutch nationality.
-A Dutch nationality certificate costs less than a passport.
+Instead of renewing your passport or identity card, you can also apply for a certificate of Dutch nationality in order to avoid loss of Dutch citizenship.
+A Dutch nationality certificate costs less than a passport or identity card.
 You can apply for one by email if your Dutch passport or identity card is still valid.
 The certificate cannot be used for travel.

 Losing Dutch nationality because of a government decision